Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ### Level 1: Weapon Mastery

 Your training with weapons allows you to use the mastery properties of two kinds of Simple or Martial Melee weapons of your choice, such as Greataxes and Handaxes.
-Whenever you finish a Long Rest, you can do one of the following:
+Whenever you finish a **:rest-long: Long Rest**, you can do one of the following:

 :   **Change Weapon**{ .inl } You can practice weapon drills and change *one* of those weapon choices; or